parvgoel2706/GoCab/backend/README.md

 ## Notes

+- Register and Login routes are implemented
-- Additional routes (login, profile, protected APIs) will be added later
+- Additional routes (profile, protected APIs) will be added later
-- This project is structured to follow industry best practices
+- Project follows industry best practices with clean separation of concerns
+- Designed to be scalable, testable, and interview-ready